Barhoumi-Nawres/Compilation-Process/README.md

 # Compilation-Process
-this repository explain how the compilation process work  and how to use the Makefile
+this repository explain how the compilation process work  and how to use the Makefile :
+# Compiler:
+a Compiler is a software program that translate high-level programming language code into machine code that can be understood by a microcontroller processor .

 ## Table of contents :
 - [Process of compilation ](#Process-of-compilation)